 Recent voice over industry reports show that most clients believe that voice overs are critical for their project.
 Most importantly, over 71% of clients agree, using voice over helps them capture their target audience’s attention for longer than not using a voice over at all.

 The voice over industry is always evolving with a variety of interesting voice acting jobs.
-The categories of voice over jobs include traditional voice overs for radio and TV commercials, voice acting roles in animated films, audiobook recording, podcast and dubbing projects, as well as new categories of work that have been created by the advancement of technology, such as elearning and voice tech projects.
+The categories of voice over jobs include traditional voice overs for radio and TV commercials, voice acting roles in animated films, audiobook recording, podcast and dubbing projects, as well as new categories of work that have been created by the advancement of technology, such as eLearning, voice assistants and voice tech projects.

-To establish yourself as a voice actor, you must understand the kind of voice over styles these projects include, and practice your voice acting skills to make yourself diverse enough to tackle these projects.
+To establish yourself as a voice actor, you must understand the kind of voice over styles these projects include, and practice a variety of voice acting skills in order to tackle these projects.

 Tip: Browse the wide variety of the types of voice acting jobs available on Voices.com to familiarize yourself with the categories of voice over work.

-You can find voice acting jobs through agencies, casting calls, newspaper ads, and online marketplaces.
+You can find voice acting jobs through agencies, casting calls, community bulletin boards and online marketplaces.
 Some options may be more time consuming than others.
 For example, auditioning at casting calls may be hard for voice actors who work full time jobs.
-Similarly, going through a bunch of newspapers to search for relevant voice acting projects can be a very difficult task.
+Similarly, going through a bunch of help wanted postings to search for relevant voice acting projects can be a difficult task.

-An online marketplace like Voices.com allows you to tackle multiple auditions at once, increasing your chances of landing amazing voice acting jobs and increase your voice over experience.
+An online marketplace like Voices.com allows you to tackle multiple auditions at once, increasing your chances of landing amazing voice acting jobs and building upon your voice over experience.